rwwwn/nutrition-expert-system/README.md

 ```bash
 cd nutrition-expert-system
 ```
+**Important:**
-Then manually open your CLIPS environment.
+After cloning, you must manually open your CLIPS environment.

-(Launching CLIPS depends on your operating system.
-It is not a terminal command.)
+(Launching CLIPS depends on your operating system and is not a terminal command.)

 Once CLIPS is opened, you can load and run the system as described below.